 - Junk Food.
 Even “compliant” junk food is a hot bucket of nope.

 The Yays!
 What to Enjoy!

 Look, I know that sounds like a lot of stuff to avoid for 30 days.
 But I promise it’s doable, and even delicious.
 Here’s what you can eat:

 - Vegetables!
 All of the vegetables, even potatoes.
 Even white potatoes.
 YAZ.

 - Fruits! …within limits.
 Eat fruits as a normal, balanced part of your diet, keeping in mind that you’re trying not to eat a crapton of sugar.

 - Meat!
 Poultry!
 Seafood!
 All of the unprocessed meat and seafood your foodie heart desires.
-This includes chicken, steak, pork, salmon, and even bacon (as long as it’s sugar-free).
+This includes chicken, steak, pork, salmon, and even bacon (as long as it’s sugar-free and Whole30 compliant).